Shokhzod2202/UndergraduateResearchProgram/Smart_Vehicle_Undergraduate_Research/README.md

 # Smart Vehicle Undergraduate Research Progmram
 Lane detection, steering control, obstacle recognition, and traffic sign detection.

-## Project Description & Objective
+## Project Description & Objective:
 This project showcases a lane detection system for vehicles with front-facing cameras, a crucial part of advanced driver assistance systems (ADAS) in autonomous and semi-autonomous vehicles.
 It detects lanes, measures curve radius, and monitors center offset, enhancing safety and comfort.
 The repository provides dashcam footage for testing and development.

 ## Demo Video: